We can’t wait to welcome you to Colorado for ComNet25 Denver!

 WEDNESDAY

-The conference kicks off Wednesday, October 15.
+The conference kicks off Wednesday, October 15 with Pre-Conference Activities.

-If you wish to participate in pre-conference events, we recommend arriving in Denver on Tuesday (and yes some folks will be putting together attendee-led gatherings on Tuesday — check out the Bulletin Board launching this summer!).
+If you wish to participate in pre-conference activities, we recommend arriving in Denver on Tuesday (and yes some folks will be putting together attendee-led gatherings on Tuesday — check out the Bulletin Board launching this summer!).

 The conference officially opens on Wednesday evening with an Opening Night Welcome Reception from 6-9pm.
 We will be at Meow Wolf — an immersive and interactive art installation by over 145 local artists.